PedroPPereira/SAD_2019_20_2sem1/README.md

 **Technologies Used:** C, PIC16

-**Brief Description:** Acquisition, analysis, monitoring and registry solution data for a weather station.
+**Brief Description:** Acquisition, analysis, monitoring and registry solution data for a weather station

 **System Architecture:**